jakebeamish/CTFL/Test design.md

-The activity that derives and specifies test cases from [[Test condition|test conditions]].
+The activity that derives and specifies test cases from [test conditions](Test%20condition.md).